pmella16/shadertoy-to-video-with-FBO/README.rst

 **example_shadertoy_fbo** - test for Buffer queue order to be same as on Shadertoy, `Shadertoy link src <https://www.shadertoy.com/view/WlcBWr>`_ webm video recorded with RGBA and test for correct buffers queue `video link <https://danilw.github.io/GLSL-howto/shadertoy-render/video_with_alpha_result.webm>`_

 **example_textures** - example using textures. *Shadertoy textures* can be found on `Shadertoy Unofficial <https://shadertoyunofficial.wordpress.com/2019/07/23/shadertoy-media-files/>`_

+**example_video_input** - example for video input.
+You need to convert/extract video to "png frames".
+Look *render.sh* file in *example_video_input* for recording and converting comands. *Output result of this example expected to be "V-flipped"*, v-flip your texture in shader if needed.

 Command to encode example: